eliujulian/expenses_visualisation/readme.md

 the year 2015.
 The data was collected by the Federal Government.
 Sex, Age, Income-Braket etc. all refer to the main income provider in the household.

+The visualisation explains how some expenses are related to the people living in the household, or to be more precise, mostly the main income provider.

+One thing to notice is, while bigger households spend more in total, they spend less per person (eg. 1,531 € per person in a single household, 778 € per person in household of 5 people and up).
+This brings the spending per person of large households very near te the spending per person in a household with a jobless main income earner (726 € per person).
+Large households are usually families that have many kids.
+These have apparently often only the financial means of a jobless living of wellfare.

+Another thing is the spending compared by income bracket of the main income earner.
+Richer households spend about the same on some expenses (per person): food, living, communication.
+Other expenses differ widely.
+I would have expected a bigger spread in the living cost but richer household seem to not spend the extra money on bigger or more expensive apartments.
+The food does not include dining out and is probably therefore more or less the same.
+The richer households spend a lot more on eating out.

+While it looks like men spend a lot more than women (1,892 € for household where a woman is the main income earner, 2,755 € for household where the men is the main income earner), the spending per person is roughly the same with a bit more spending in households where a woman is the main income earner.

 ## Design

 The original report about this data (see resources) uses nearly no